The mission of the Wead Mitter School of Music is:

 Assessments and Examinations

 Minimum admission requirements of the Graduate School apply to all applicants for graduate study in music.
 The Mead Witter School of Music has additional requirements.
-Applicants should have a master’s degree in music or equivalent foundational course work as required by each area of study.
-A cumulative GPA of 3.0 (on a 4.0 scale, calculated on the last 60 credit hours) is necessary for full admission.
-Admission to the DMA program assumes a high level of performance ability determined by audition.
-Composition applicants must have completed a master’s degree or equivalent in composition.
-Both the DMA and the Ph.D. programs involve substantial academic work and require excellent reading, writing, and speaking skills.
+Applicants should have a bachelor's degree in music or equivalent foundational course work as required by each area of study.
+An undergraduate GPA of 3.0 (on a 4.0 scale, calculated on the last 60 credit hours) is necessary for full admission.
+M.M. applicants in music education should have an undergraduate degree in music education and at least two years of music teaching experience—interested students are encouraged to contact the music education faculty prior to application.
+M.A. applicants are required to submit Graduate Record Exam (GRE) scores and samples of research and writing.
+Both the M.A. and the M.M. programs involve substantial academic work and require excellent reading, writing, and speaking skills.
 Therefore, all international students are required to submit a TOEFL score.
-See the Mead Witter School of Music graduate graduate admissions website for information on minimum score requirements.
+See the Mead Witter School of Music graduate admissions website for information on minimum score requirements.
 The Mead Witter School of Music does not waive the TOEFL score requirement for students who have completed a degree at an American university.
-All Ph.D. applicants and DMA piano applicants must submit a scholarly paper as part of the application.
-Ph.D. students are expected to submit Graduate Record Exam (GRE) scores.
 Typically, performance applicants are required to audition in person.
-For details on specific audition requirements and additional application materials, visit the Mead Witter School of Music graduate admissions website.
+For details on specific audition requirements and additional application materials, visit the School of Music graduate admissions website.

 Knowledge and Skills

 - communicates well-developed musical ideas clearly and energetically in performance and, where applicable, in compositions.